What is the Best Form of Therapy in Phobia Treatment?

 Hypnotherapy and Exposure therapy

-In short, you need to have a memory of facing the fear, pushing through the fear and coming out the other side unharmed.
+In short, you need to have a memory of facing the fear, pushing through the fear, and coming out the other side unharmed.
 This is the only way for our survival brain to let go of its need to protect us from the trigger and its perceived threat.
 It NEEDS to know that the trigger is safe.
 This is why immersive exposure is so necessary for reconditioning the amygdala’s response to fear triggers.

 Habituation and Extinction